codedragon/code_reviews/slides.md

-## Basic Steps for Trouble Shooting
+## Review Steps for Trouble Shooting
 * Verify the bug
 * Write things down
 * Write a test that fails